Institute Course Descriptions

 Making Math Real: Games!

 Join Making Math Real for one of the most popular make & take courses.
-Spend two days having fun learning to make, apply and play high interest games to support the multisensory structured methods of Making Math Real.
+Spend two days having fun learning to make, apply and play high interest games to support the multisensory structured methods of Making Math Real at every grade level and across content areas.

 Annual Summer Institute